By the time we knew her she was Annie Bland. Never ‘granny’. Only Annie.

 She was born in 1893, the fifth of seven Bain kids of the ‘Royal Bains’ – meaning the Royal Hotel Bains.
 There were also ‘Central Bains’.

-and St Anne’s in PMB where she played good hockey ‘if she would learn to keep her place on the field’.
+and then at St Anne’s in PMB where she played good hockey ‘if she would learn to keep her place on the field’.
 She’s the little one on a chair second from left:

 Looks like St Anne’s in Pietermartizburg was a riot of fun and a laugh-a-minute.